 Fountain pen ink is liquid based so it will freeze.
 Stick with a ballpoint pen for any arctic writing endeavors.

 Nope.
-Gravity is crucial for using a fountain pen.
+Gravity is crucial for using fountain pens.

-You are now fully equipped to chuck that old ballpoint away, fill your new fountain pen with ink, and get to writing.
+You are now fully equipped to chuck that old ballpoint away, fill your new fountain pen with a cartridge or ink bottle, and get to writing.

 I hope this has helped you from feeling daunted by your new pen.